Matrimonial HomeThe matrimonial home is unique; our family law lawyers assist clients in protecting their interests in this asset

 Ordinarily, the entire value of a matrimonial home is divided evenly between spouses when calculating the net family property in order to determine the equalization payment.
 This applies even in situations where one spouse owned the property prior to the marriage.
 However, it is possible for the parties to include terms in a marriage contract that will allow the value of the home to be deducted from this calculation, therefore protecting the spouse who brought the property into the marriage from having to divide its value in the event of separation.

 Our clients trust in our ability to explain their rights and obligations in a separation or a divorce, and appreciate our professional and personalized service.
-To benefit from our experience and expertise with respect to the matrimonial home as part of a separation or divorce, or for advice and assistance to protect the value of a home brought into the relationship by way of marriage contract or cohabitation agreement, please contact us at 416-863-0125 or send us an email.
+To benefit from our experience and knowledge with respect to the matrimonial home as part of a separation or divorce, or for advice and assistance to protect the value of a home brought into the relationship by way of marriage contract or cohabitation agreement, please contact us at 416-863-0125 or send us an email.